 - 1. Interpretation

 - 2. Principles and Objective

 - 3. Adoption and implementation of tariff policy

 - 4. Contents of tariff policy

 - 5. Enforcement of tariff policy

+- 6. Repeal of By-Laws

-- 6. Short Title and Commencement
+- 7. Short Title and Commencement

 1. Interpretation

 In this by-Law, words used in the masculine gender include the feminine, the singular includes the plural and vice versa.
 The English text prevails in the event of an inconsistency between the different texts and unless the context otherwise indicates -